 Apricot Goldendoodles inherit their coat color from both parents.

 Many people give apricot Goldendoodles a teddy bear haircut as they look just like a teddy bear.

 2. Red Goldendoodles

 A red Goldendoodle is beautiful with its mahogany-shaded coat.

 However, remember that the dark coat fades a little as the puppy grows and may appear more on the apricot side.

 3. Cream Goldendoodles

 The cream Goldendoodle is often confused with its golden or white cousins.
-It’s interesting that this color has the broadest range of variations in terms of tones and physical features.

 4. Black Goldendoodles